-To verify a successful implementation of ProDiver, complete the following steps:
+To verify that the ProDiver installation was successful,, complete the following steps:

 - 1. Open the Windows Start menu and enter ProDiver in the Windows search box. - 2.
 In the Programs list, click ProDiver.

 The DI-DiveLine hostname dialog box opens.